-On September 27, 2010 proposals were received from five firms (none of which are DBEs) as follows: Keolis Rail Services America (Keolis); Peninsula Corridor Rail Services (PCRS), a joint venture of Amtrak and Bombardier; Peninsula Rail Services (PRS), a joint venture of RailAmerica and Ratp Dev; TransitAmerica Services, Inc. (TASI), a subsidiary of Herzog Transit Services, Inc. and formerly a subsidiary of Herzog Contracting Corporation; and Veolia Transportation, Inc. (Veolia).
+On September 27, 2010 proposals were received from five firms (none of which are DBEs) as follows: Keolis Rail Services America (Keolis); Peninsula Corridor Rail Services (PCRS), a joint venture of Amtrak and Bombardier; Peninsula Rail Services (PRS), a joint venture of RailAmerica and Ratp Dev; TransitAmerica Services, Inc. (TASI), a subsidiary of Herzog Transit Services, Inc. (Veolia).